-better risk-adjusted performance may also generate the information needed to make more detailed risk disclosures, which may be used by the bank as a public signal of its superior risk management abilities.
-Fang (2012) finds evidence broadly consistent with this hypothesis, as he documents a contemporaneous correlation between enhanced value-at-risk disclosure and corporate governance characteristics.
+A related point is that the link between greater disclosure and better performance may not necessarily be due to the impact of market discipline as traditionally defined.
+Specifically, the same risk management systems that produce better risk-adjusted performance may also generate the information needed to make more detailed risk disclosures, which may be used by the bank as a public signal of their superior risk management abilities.
 In this view, enhanced disclosure is a by-product of better performance, rather than a cause.
-That said, enhanced disclosure nonetheless provides market participants with important information about the bank that could influence investor actions, which seems consistent with a broad view of market discipline.
+That said, even in this story, enhanced disclosure provides market participants with important information about the bank that could influence investor actions, which seems consistent with a broad view of market discipline.

-One last interesting finding concerns bank holding companies that are "first movers" in disclosure, in the sense of being the first to disclose a particular type of information.
+One final interesting finding concerns bank holding companies that are "first movers" in disclosure, in the sense of being the first to disclose a particular type of information.
 These firms appear to have lower future risk-adjusted market returns, but higher risk-adjusted trading returns.
 This finding suggests that there may be learning costs for investors in assessing and putting into context new types of information about risk.
-To the extent that this is the case, policymakers advocating new and innovative disclosures should also consider the role that the public sector could play in educating investors and market analysts about these new disclosures.
-This outreach could reduce any negative market reaction to unfamiliar information and thus better align the incentives of firms and policymakers about enhanced disclosure.
+To the extent this is the case, policymakers advocating new and innovative disclosures should also consider the role that the public sector could play in educating investors and market analysts about these new disclosures.
+This could reduce any negative market reaction to unfamiliar information and thus better align the incentives of firms and policymakers about enhanced disclosure.

-5. Summary and Conclusion
+V. Summary and Conclusions

-Disclosure plays an important role in market discipline because market participants need to have meaningful information on which to base their judgments of risk and performance.
-Disclosure is particularly important in the banking industry, given that outsiders generally view banks as being opaque.
-As a result, banking supervisors and other public sector officials have encouraged banking companies to engage in enhanced disclosure, particularly of forward-looking estimates of risk.
-This article aims to assess whether these kinds of disclosures provide useful information to market participants that can help foster market discipline.
+Disclosure plays an important role in market discipline since market participants need to have meaningful information on which to base their judgments of risk and performance.
+Disclosure is particularly important in the banking industry, since banks are generally viewed as being opaque to outsiders.
+As a result, banking supervisors and other public sector officials have encouraged enhanced disclosure by banking companies, particularly of forward-looking estimates of risk.
+This paper tries to assess whether these kinds of disclosures provide useful information to market participants that can help foster market discipline.

-In particular, the article examines disclosures related to market risk in trading and market-making activities.
+In particular, the paper examines disclosures related to market risk in trading and marketmaking activities.
 The key variable is an index of market risk disclosure that captures the amount of market risk information banking companies disclose in their annual reports.
 The index is constructed for a sample of BHCs with significant trading activities over the years 1994 to 2012.
-The article estimates the extent to which this disclosure affects future risk-adjusted returns on trading activities and returns for the BHC overall, as proxied by the firm's equity price behavior.
+The estimates examine how this index affects future risk-adjusted return on trading activities and for the BHC overall, as proxied by the firm's equity price behavior.

 The main findings are that increases in disclosure are associated with higher risk-adjusted returns, both for trading activities and for the firm overall.
 These results are economically meaningful as well as statistically significant.
-The findings are robust to alternative specifications that include additional controls for the composition of the BHCs' trading portfolios and the sources of trading revenue, and are stronger for BHCs whose trading activity represents a larger share of firmwide activity.
-The results are not driven by the 2007-09 financial crisis and, in fact, the relationship between disclosure and risk-adjusted performance appears to be significantly weaker during the crisis period.
-Overall, the results suggest that as disclosure increases, BHCs experience an improved risk-return trade-off.
+The findings are robust to alternative specifications that include additional controls for the composition of the BHCs' trading portfolios and the sources of trading revenue, and are stronger for BHCs where trading represents a larger share of firm-wide activity.
+The results are not driven by the recent financial crisis and, in fact, the relationship between disclosure and risk-adjusted performance appears to be significantly weaker during this period.
+Overall, the results suggest that as disclosure increases, BHCs experience an improved risk-return tradeoff.